 Canine Iris Sphincter Dysplasia

 CISD is caused by a genetic mutation that affects the iris sphincter muscle.
 This mutation can be inherited from either parent, or it can occur spontaneously in some cases.
-The exact cause of this disorder is still unknown, but research suggests that environmental factors may play a role.
+The exact cause of this disorder is still unknown, but research suggests that environmental factors can play a role.

 Symptoms of Canine Iris Sphincter Dysplasia